Hydra vulgaris

-Hydra vulgaris, the fresh-water polyp, is a small animal freshwater hydroid with length from 10 mm to 30 mm and width about 1 mm.
+Hydra vulgaris, the fresh-water polyp, is a small freshwater hydroid with length from 10 mm to 30 mm and width about 1 mm.

 Description

 The hydra have four to twelve tentacles that protrude from just outside the mouth.
 They feed by extending their tentacles and waiting for food to touch the tentacles.
 They then bring the food to their mouth, ingest and digest the organism.
 Anything that cannot be digested is egested.
 Ingestion and egestion occur through the mouth.

 Like other hydras, Hydra vulgaris cling to a base object with a "foot" pad, shaped like a disk.
 The Hydra moves by releasing its grip on its base and is carried away by the current.
 H. vulgaris can also move by bending over, grabbing a surface with its tentacles, releasing its grip with its "foot" and flipping over itself.